rahuljoshi0322/cloud-platform-journey/linux/day1-linux-basics.md

 There are always 10 characters in permission string.
 1 character is for file type, next 3 are for owner permission, further next 3 are for group permissions and last 3 are for others.
 600 ensure that only owner can read/write file, preventing others from acccessing sensitive data.

 ## One thing I found interesting or confusing
-I found File permissions main linux making use of 10 characters in linux interesting and moreover expressing it in terms of numbers makes it more interesting.
+I found File permissions in linux making use of 10 characters in linux interesting and moreover expressing it in terms of numbers makes it more interesting.